The Perpetuity of the Sabbath

 (31) Then Bathsheba bowed with her face to the earth, and did reverence to the king, and said, Let my lord king David live [to the end of a man’s life].

-As anyone can see, the greeting or compliment in 1 Kings 1:31 that was a “common form of salutation of kings, not only in Israel, but in other nations” has been rendered silly (or at least awkward) by applying the idea that olam literally means “to the end of a man’s life.”[Gill on 1 Kings 1:31]
+As anyone can see, the greeting or compliment in 1 Kings 1:31 which was a “common form of salutation of kings, not only in Israel, but in other nations” has been rendered silly (or at least awkward) by wrongly applying the idea that olam literally means “to the end of a man’s life.”[Gill on 1 Kings 1:31]

 The fourth thing to keep in mind about the meaning of olam is that it sometimes means only “an age” or “dispensation.”
 For example, Deuteronomy 23:3 uses the term for ever but limits the term to only ten generations.
 Here it obviously carries the concept of an age.
 In II Chronicles 7: 16, it is used only for the period of the First Temple.